arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/InArangosh.md

 `users.revokeDatabase(user, database)`

-This revokes the access level setting to the *database* for the *user*, the default database access setting for this user kicks in.
+This clears the access level setting to the *database* for the *user* and the wildcard database access setting for this user kicks in.
+In case no wildcard access was defined the default is *No Access*.
+This will also clear the access levels for all the collections in this database.

 Grant Collection
 ----------------